 - Develop predictions of present and future multispecies integrated fisheries activity;

-- Assess parameters of areas for suitable site selection for fish and shellfish aquaculture;
+- Assess parameters of areas for suitable site selection for aquaculture;

-- Assess the impact of disease and invasive species on future commercial viability of fish and shellfish aquaculture and fisheries;
+- Assess the impact of disease and invasive species on future commercial viability aquaculture spp;

 - Assess commercial fisheries species ‘at risk’ to determine vulnerable capacities that need enhanced protection through an integrated maritime approach;

 - Assess fish and shellfish health and feed data into predictive models of climate change effects and future management strategies;